While the grill is off and the grates are cold, coat all surfaces of the grates and emitters with high heat cooking oil, such as canola or peanut oil.

 How to Season Your Char-Broil® Grill

-Wipe off any excess oil with a paper towel — the oil must coat the grates evenly.
+Wipe off excess oil with a paper towel.
+A thin layer of oil should remain, coating the grates evenly.

-Ignite and heat your grill for 16 minutes or until the oil burns off or starts smoking.
+Ignite the grill and heat for 16 minutes until the oil burns off or the grates begin to smoke.

-The shiny finish should now be dark brown or bronze.
+The shiny finish should turn dark brown or bronze.
 The darker and more seasoned the grates become, the hotter and more evenly they will cook.

-Once the grill has cooled, put a light coat of oil on after each use.
-This will help prevent rusting.
+Once the grill has cooled, apply a light coat of oil after each use to prevent rusting.

 For grills with stainless steel and cast-iron grates, season the grates before and after each use.
 If your grill is equipped with emitter plates, season them too.
 Porcelain grates do not require seasoning.